 Free Shipping on ALL Orders to Lower 48 States!!

-The WaterHog family of products works so well that many customers ask how to clean them effectively.
-One might think since they trap more dirt, debris and moisture than just about any other residential or commercial floor mat on the market, they can become soiled themselves in a hurry.
+WaterHog’s entrance and floor mats are very popular, and customers often wonder how to clean them effectively.
+One might think that since they trap more dirt, debris, and moisture than just about any other residential or commercial floor mat on the market, they can become soiled quickly.
 But in reality, they just collect more dirt and would need cleaning less because the dirt is trapped below the surface.

-While many measure cleanliness by different rules, there are certain measures consistent with good housekeeping that most will find acceptable.
-First, let us all agree that it is better to contain the maximum amount of moisture and soil at the doorways, instead of allowing the contaminants to be tracked into any facility.
+While people measure cleanliness differently, there are certain measures consistent with good housekeeping that most will find acceptable.
+First, let us all agree that it is better to contain the maximum amount of moisture and soil at the doorways instead of allowing the contaminants to be tracked into any facility.
 This alone will pay for any extra time needed to clean a more effective matting system.
-That being said, one can still reduce maintenance time by know how to clean a WaterHog rug.
+That being said, one can still reduce maintenance time if one knows how to clean WaterHog mats.
 Our customers come to us all the time with WaterHog cleaning questions, such as: What type of vacuum should you use for loose dirt?
 How do you clean pee from a WaterHog mat?
-Are WaterHog mats machine-washable?
-(Short answer: yes, if you have a heavy-duty machine.)
+Are WaterHog mats machine washable?
+(Short answer: Yes, if you have a heavy-duty machine.)
 We hope this guide will help WaterHog owners maintain a great-looking mat at their home or business.

 We have surveyed many janitorial reps who have experience with WaterHog mats.
 One thing everyone agrees on is that end-users do not maintain the mats with enough consistency.
 The longer one allows soil to build up in a WaterHog mat, the longer it takes to clean it.
 Sticking to a regular cleaning schedule can greatly reduce the overall time spent on maintenance.

 3. Make certain that the equipment is being used properly.
-This creates the most effective results.
-Many cleaners try to vacuum at light speed to save time.
-However, this reduces the effectiveness and results in longer cleaning times as the job has to be done over again.
+This leads to the most effective results.
+Many cleaners try to vacuum quickly to save time.
+However, this reduces the effectiveness and results in longer cleaning times, as the job has to be done over again.

 5. For dry, crusty salt stains, it is recommended that the mat be soaked in hot water with a neutral soap solution for half an hour and extracted as per wet soils above.